COVID-19

 Several studies have shown that vaccine effectiveness against SARS-CoV-2 infection and protection against mild, moderate, and severe disease decreases over time.
 For instance, a study published in the British Medical Journal (BMJ) in October 2022 found that the effectiveness of mRNA COVID-19 vaccines waned over time.
 The study assessed data from nearly 900,000 adults admitted to hospitals, emergency departments, and urgent care clinics across 10 states.

 Evidence also suggests that the vaccines do not work as well against emerging variants, including Omicron variants, because these are able to partially evade the immune response.
-Because vaccine effectiveness can wane over time and emerging coronavirus variants are capable of partially evading the immune response, Pfizer and Moderna have formulated bivalent mRNA vaccines that target both the original strain of the coronavirus and Omicron BA.4/BA.5 subvariants.
+Because vaccine effectiveness can wane over time and emerging coronavirus variants are capable of partially evading the immune response, vaccine manufacturers have formulated vaccines that target and provide improved protection against virus variants that are currently circulating.
 Researchers are actively studying the effectiveness of the vaccines against Omicron variants.

 While vaccine effectiveness against disease may decline over time in vaccinated people, the COVID-19 vaccines in use in the U.S. still provide good protection against severe disease and death.
 The CDC recommends that everyone stay “up to date” with COVID-19 vaccinations and boosters to ensure the best protection against COVID-19.